grygy/pv217-microservices-materials/08/README.md

 ### SmallRye Health

 SmallRye Health is an implementation of MicroProfile Health.
-It provides a way to check the state of the application.
-It provides a way to check the state of the application.
-It simplifies the process of creating health checks and provides a way to check the state of the application due to the built-in health checks.
+It simplifies the process of creating health checks and provides a way to check the state of the application.
+Due to the built-in health checks it also exposes some of this information out-of-the-box.

 1. `HealthCheck` interface -- Health checks are implemented as classes that implement the `HealthCheck` interface.
 2. `@Startup` annotations -- Option for slow starting containers to delay an invocation of the liveness check.